CyVerse-learning-materials/container_camp_workshop_2019/singularity/singularityintro.rst

 ..
 Note::

-      *Important*: Singularity works together with Docker, but they have distinct differences.
+      *Important*: `Singularity is compatible with Docker <https://www.sylabs.io/2018/04/singularity-compatibility-with-docker-containers/>`_, but they do have distinct differences.

-     `Singularity Related Resources for the Workshop <https://cyverse-container-camp-workshop-2019.readthedocs-hosted.com/en/latest/useful_resources/usefulresources_singularity.html>`_

    Key Differences: